 Modern Slavery involves recruiting and moving people using threats, deception and coercion to exploit them.
+Look closer.
+It could be right in from of you.

 It takes many forms but the most common are sexual exploitation, forced labour and domestic servitude.
 Victims are forced to work in various settings such as brothels, cannabis farms, nail bars, car washes, agriculture, and even within people’s homes.